• Skip to primary navigation

 What Is The Secret Ingredient In Ketchup?

 We get rid of the nasty high fructose corn syrup and replace it with a healthy sweetener (raw honey).
-For those of you who’d like to know more about sugar substitutes, take a look at my post.
+For those of you who'd like to know more about sugar substitutes, I have you covered.

 You’ll also find insane amounts of sugar and sodium in the typical tomato paste and sauce.
 So we use no-sugar and no-salt-added versions.
 Thus, we cut down on calories, sodium, and sugar.